-• Over 750 days of leadership training undertaken

-• More than 50 people participated in the Proman Leadership Academy

-Completed LEAD (Leadership Excellence and Awareness Development) sessions for all leadership teams and new joiners across the business
+- Over 750 days of leadership training undertaken - More than 50 people participated in the Proman Leadership Academy - Completed LEAD (Leadership Excellence and Awareness Development) sessions for all leadership teams and new joiners across the business - 31% of all new hires in 2023 were women

 Read below for further details on our progress made in 2023.
-Further detailed data is provided in
+Further detailed data is provided in the appendices on page 107.